 - Use freshly grated cheddar cheese, as opposed to pre-shredded.

 - Take the time to properly melt the cheese once it's added to the pot.
-The easiest mistake to make with this recipe is to not let the cheese slowly and fully melt.
-It takes about 5 minutes, and occasional stirring for the cheese to fully melt.
+The easiest mistake to make with this recipe is not letting the cheese melt slowly and fully.
+It takes about 5 minutes and occasional stirring for the cheese to fully melt.

 - If your sauce is too thick, add in more milk as needed to thin it out.